 Month 5: Brush Up on Your Interview Skills

-Whether you’re seeking an internal promotion or a new job, you’ll likely have to answer some questions about why you’re the best person to fill the position.
-Interview questions usually fall into set topic areas, so as long as you’re prepped to discuss them, you should nail the job interview.
+Whether you seek an internal promotion or a new job, you’ll likely have to answer some questions about why you’re the best person to fill the position.
+Interview questions usually fall into set topic areas, so as long as you’re prepared to discuss them, you should nail the job interview.

 Month 6: Establish Yourself as an Expert

-If you want to climb the career ladder, make yourself a sought-after expert in your field — this will make your current employer more eager to hold onto you and new employers more eager to hire you.
+If you want to climb the career ladder, make yourself a sought-after expert in your field.
+Doing so will make your current employer more eager to hold onto you and new employers more eager to hire you.